 It is up to the machine manufacturer to make sure that the safety of the machine is enabled in order to prevent personal injury and damage to the CNC or to the products connected to it.
-On start-up and while validating CNC parameters, it checks the status of the following safety elements.
-If any of them is disabled, the CNC shows a warning message.
+On start-up and while validating CNC parameters, it checks the status of the following safety elements:

-- Feedback alarm for analog axes. - · Software limits for analog and sercos linear axes. - Following error monitoring for analog and sercos axes (except the spindle) both at the CNC and at the drives. - Tendency test on analog axes.
+- · Feedback alarm for analog axes - · Software limits for analog and sercos linear axes. - Following error monitoring for analog and sercos axes (except the spindle) both at the CNC and at the drives. - · Tendency test on analog axes.